rbergm/PostBOUND/docs/source/prototyping.rst

 A parameterization can only be used in the :class:`~postbound.MultiStageOptimizationPipeline` (with one exception, see below).
 In this pipeline, it acts as the final stage.
 Consequently, it serves two distinct purposes:
-First, parameters can supply information about the plan which neither the :ref:`join-order` nor the :ref:`op-selection` stage provided.
+First, parameters can supply information about the plan which neither the :ref:`stage-join-order` nor the :ref:`stage-op-selection` stage provided.
 This is particularly useful for choosing the number of parallel workers a subplan should use.
-Second, if the :ref:`join-order` and :ref:`op-selection` stages are not implemented, the parameterization can be used to supply cardinality estimates.
+Second, if the :ref:`stage-join-order` and :ref:`stage-op-selection` stages are not implemented, the parameterization can be used to supply cardinality estimates.
 For example, if you skip the operator selection stage, the native optimizer would use the calculated join order, but perform its normal logic for operator selection.
 However, this selection happens with a twist: instead of calculating its own cardinality estimates, the cost model would use the estimates supplied by the